 So many delicious gluten and dairy-free gelato favourites, I have trouble choosing.
 They always seem careful to avoid any cross-contamination, but the gelato tubs are all displayed in the same freezer, alongside those with gluten.
 To date, I have had no problems here, only happiness.
 When you visit, be sure to notice the awesome cakes on display, like nothing you have seen before.

-Recommended Orewa restaurants we haven’t tried yet
+Orewa restaurants recommended to us that we haven’t tried yet

 These Orewa restaurants have been recommended for this list from other gluten-free locals.
 As we personally try them, if we fall in love, they will move to the section just above.